What is Developmental Screening?

 What if I am concerned about my child?

-However, a screening does not give you a diagnosis or replace a doctor visit.
 If you have concerns about your child, call your doctor for an appointment.
-You can also call Help Me Grow at 888-510-1211 to speak to a friendly staff.
+You can also call Help Me Grow at 888-510-1211 or contact us today.